FirstReef/CraterRecurring/README.md

 # CraterRecurring
-A package for Crater Invoicing
+A package for Crater Invoicing to enable recurring invoices.

+## Installation
+TBA